Andy-TianDu/mprocess/README.md

 Migratable Process
 =========

-Mirgratable Process project a course project of CMU 15440 - Distributed Systems.
+Mirgratable Process is project a course project of CMU 15440 - Distributed Systems.
 The goal of this project is migrating a process from a node to another node without losing any data.
-We defined a migratable process is a process with FileInputStream and FileOutputStream.
+We defined a migratable process is a process which *only* handles the file input and file output.
 This project's components are listed below:

   - MigratableProcess
   - ProcessManager